King's Lynn: Sport

 The town's football club, King's Lynn Town, play in the National League North as of the 2024–25 season.
 It was formed in 2010, after the original King's Lynn FC was wound up in December 2009.
 Its home games are played at The Walks Stadium in Tennyson Road.

-King's Lynn's speedway team, the King's Lynn Stars, races at the Adrian Flux Arena in Saddlebow Road.
+King's Lynn's speedway team, the King's Lynn Stars, race at the Adrian Flux Arena in Saddlebow Road.
 The track has been run since 1965 on an open licence.
 It hosted Speedway-type events in the 1950s.

 One of the town's basketball clubs, King's Lynn Fury, previously played in the National League out of Lynnsport and represented the town in national competitions from 2004 to 2017.
 Lynn Nets, formed in 2008, also runs a programme in local competitions.

 The historic hockey team The Pelicans, dating from 1920, currently plays at Lynnsport, having been based in nearby North Runcton until 1996.